greg-raven/Uncommon-Sense/_posts/2018-03-08-a-nation-of-immigrants-is-not-a-nation.md

 ---
-title: 'A nation of immigrants is not a nation'
+title: "A nation of immigrants is not a nation"
 layout: post
 categories:
 - diversity